sclevine/packfile/README.md

     - Care about any layers that are linked to stored, non-exported layers
 - Use IDs for version-linked layers? (mismatch when old version layer comes back and matches)
 SOLUTION: all build layers must move together, so use UUID in store.toml + layer metadata

+TODO:
+- Use checksum of instructions to determine change